mamasyoungestson/fisayo.site/portfolio/works/project-2.md

 ### Understanding Perceptions

 By analyzing available data I already began conceiving possible solutions.
 It was important that I first better understand how individuals (users — parents, families, adoption institutions ) perceived the adoption process.
 I create and test out ideas and assumptions through users' perceptions of the adoption process.
-To achieve this I used most widely known tools with a bit of craftiness.
+To achieve this I used interviews and surveys creatively.

 **_Tools Used_**